-When you are going through your period, hormones, change a lot, and in consequence, several alterations happen in our bodies, mood and even in our daily habits like eating and sleeping.
+When you are going through your period, several changes happen to our hormones, bodies, mood, and even in our daily habits like eating and sleeping.

-We all know that activities and daily occupations seem to be more exhausting when our period comes in but, even so, sleeping tends to be a little bit difficult.
+We all know that activities and daily occupations seem to be more exhausting when our period comes, but even so, sleeping tends to be more difficult.
 Today, we explain to you how your menstrual cycle affects sleeping and what to do about it.

 Why Is It So Hard to Sleep When You're on Your Period?

-At the beginning of your menstrual cycle, also during PMS, a lot of hormones such as progesterone and cortisol experience drops and, since they’re main characters in your brain’s capacity to stay awake, your sleeping cycle can be actually quite affected.
+During PMS and at the beginning of your menstrual cycle, a lot of hormones such as progesterone and cortisol experience drop.
+Since they’re the main characters in your brain to stay awake, your sleeping cycle can be quite affected.
 It’s very normal that women who suffer strong PMS report sleep deprivation or lack of rest while sleeping.

 Also, your corporal temperature tends to rise up to one complete grade while on your periods.
-That’s why sometimes you feel a little bit as if you had a fever.
-But, on the other hand, the temperature is an important alert for the body to know when to get sleepy and this alteration may end up in getting you some trouble sleeping.
+That’s why sometimes you feel a little bit like you have a fever.
+But, the temperature is an important alert for the body to know when to get sleepy and this alteration may end up giving you trouble sleeping.

-Besides these hormonal changes, other reactions during your menstrual cycling also affect your sleep such as humor swings – also generated by hormone changes – like depression or anxiety that not necessarily affects your rest directly but definitely create mental barriers that can lead to insomnia.
+Besides these hormonal changes, other reactions during your menstrual cycling also affect your sleep, such as mood swings – also generated by hormone changes – like depression or anxiety that don't directly affect your rest but create mental barriers that can lead to insomnia.

 7 Tips for Getting Better Sleep During Your Menstrual Cycle

-Tip #1: Trick your brain into thinking it’s in the right “sleeping” temperature by maintaining your bedroom cooled and taking a hot shower just before you go to bed; the contrast between your body and the room could help with sleeping.
+Tip #1: Trick your brain into thinking it’s in the right “sleeping” temperature by keeping your bedroom cool and taking a hot shower just before you go to bed; the contrast between your body and the room can help you sleep.

 Tip #4: Use painkillers in moderation or medications that help regulate your hormones.
 Always consult your doctor first!